-The customer chose DataTerrain to lead this migration due to its numerous success stories in completing similar and larger projects.
-The customer also noted that DataTerrain is a pioneer in establishing a robust automation based methodology for crystal reports to Oracle BI conversion.
+The customer chose DataTerrain to lead this transition due to its numerous success stories in completing similar and larger projects.
+The customer also noted that DataTerrain is a pioneer in establishing a robust automation based methodology for crystal reports to Oracle BI transition.

 Drawing upon its domain experience gained by working with numerous large higher education institutions, the DataTerrain SME(Subject matter expert) team adapted its proprietary methodology for the customer.
 The major steps followed are summarized below.